-

 Please describe the scope of related parties and introduce any special regulatory approval and disclosure mechanism in place for related parties’ transactions.

-The scope of related parties in Sweden includes board members, senior executives, major shareholders and their close associates.
-Special regulatory approval and disclosure mechanisms are in place to ensure transparency and fair treatment of all shareholders in related parties’ transactions.
+The scope of related parties in Sweden includes board members, senior executives, major shareholders, and their close associates.
+Special regulatory approval and disclosure mechanisms are in place to ensure transparency and fair treatment of all shareholders in related party transactions.

-Additionally, PDMRs and persons closely associated with PDMRs have an obligation to notify the SFSA of transactions carried out involving the company for which they have a managerial role.
+Additionally, PDMRs are obliged to notify the SFSA of transactions involving the company for which they have a managerial role.

 The company must also disclose related party transactions in its annual report, ensuring that all shareholders are informed of any potential conflicts of interest.